eanderton/grapnel/README.md

    ./grapnel [flags] [command]

 Available Commands:
   help    [command] Displays help for a command
-  install           Ensure that dependencies are installed and ready for use. version           Version information
+  install           Locked dependencies are installed and ready for use. update            Latest dependencies are installed and ready for use. version           Version information

 Available Flags:
   --debug                 Debug output